Lingua franca: Persian

 Persian, an Iranian language, is the official language of Iran, Afghanistan (Dari) and Tajikistan (Tajik).
 It acts as a lingua franca in both Iran and Afghanistan between the various ethnic groups in those countries.
 The Persian language in South Asia, before the British colonized the Indian subcontinent, was the region's lingua franca and a widely used official language in north India and Pakistan.

 Hausa

 Hausa is the language of communication between speakers of different languages in Northern Nigeria and other West African countries, including the northern region of Ghana.

 Amharic

 Amharic is the lingua franca and most widely spoken language in Ethiopia, and is known by most people who speak another Ethiopian language.

 Creole languages

-Creoles, such as Nigerian Pidgin in Nigeria, are used as lingua francas across the world.
+Creoles, such as Nigerian Pidgin in Nigeria, Haitian Creole, and Patois etc. are used as lingua francas across the world.
 This is especially true in Africa, the Caribbean, Melanesia, Southeast Asia and in parts of Australia by Indigenous Australians.